-Acronyms are abbreviations formed from the first letters of each word of a phrase that are sometimes used as words in themselves.
+Acronyms are abbreviations formed from the first letters of each word of a phrase that is sometimes used as words in themselves.
 They’re popular because basically we’re a lazy bunch and using a set of initials rather than writing or saying several words saves effort.
 Some common ones are:

 What works as shorthand in the office doesn’t necessarily translate when you’re speaking with customers or clients.
 Perfectly appropriate acronyms you use in-house may just be gobbledygook to clients.